Our Community

 Skill comes with practice, as in other arts such as music.
 It is the only way.
 So classes give an opportunity for you to repeat, consolidate develop and progress.

-Can I come casually to the Essentials course?
+Can I come casually to the Foundations course?

 Once you have purchased a pass please contact us at reception to book, as students cannot book themselves into casual “Essentials” classes